 Interest from stakeholders in organisations’ environmental performance is continually increasing.
 It is no longer possible for organisations to operate without taking into account the environmental consequences of their actions.
 Organisations with a proactive approach to environmental challenges want to improve their (environmental) performance continuously.
 EMAS is the perfect tool to achieve this.

-Check out the Achievements and Innovation Corner to find out about some of the accomplishments of EMAS registered organisations.
+Check out the Achievements & best practices to find out about some of the accomplishments of EMAS registered organisations.

 The benefits of EMAS are manifold.
 To find out more, check out our benefits pages: Premium Benefits through EMAS.

 Furthermore, a 2009 study from the European Commission, the ‘Study on the Costs and Benefits of EMAS to Registered Organisations’, analyses the costs and benefits of EMAS registrations.
 Convincing evidence was found for a number of benefits arising from EMAS registration, including reduced costs for resources and waste management, risk minimisation, regulatory compliance, regulatory relief, improved relations with internal and external stakeholders, and achieving competitive advantage Check out the study here..

 A factsheet is also available outlining the benefits of EMAS.

 Generally, SMEs and micro enterprises can realise many of the same benefits that larger organisations gain from EMAS registration.
 The European Commission ‘Study on the Costs and Benefits of EMAS to Registered Organisations’ identified energy and resource savings as important benefits, since most environmental impacts also have financial implications, as they represent inefficient use of substances.

 SMEs can also make use of a number of support mechanisms when opting to become EMAS registered:

 Check out our section dedicated to SMEs for further information.